chainflip-io/chainflip-backend/engine/src/eth/README.md

 ## Key Manager Witness

 This component specifically witnesses events related to the KeyManager smart contract.
 At the moment there is only 1 event, the `KeyChange` event.
-This event is emitted when a governance or aggregate key sets a governance or aggregate key.
-Just like the stake manager witness, this component witnesses and pushes the event to the message queue for broadcast.
+This event is emitted when a governance or aggregate key sets a new governance or aggregate key.
+Just like the Stake Manager witnesser, this component witnesses and pushes the event to the message queue for broadcast.

 ## ETH broadcaster